 Let’s start with the definition.

 Some press releases are sent early and embargoed.
-Regarding press releases, an embargo means an agreement between the news outlet or members and the press release writer or company where the news is from not to publish a press release sent in advance.
+For press releases, an embargo means an agreement between the news outlet or media members and the press release writer or company where the news is from not to publish a press release sent in advance.

 An example of an embargoed press release would be a copy of presidential speeches sent to the media in advance or products given to members of the media for review before their release dates.

-Press release writing services make embargoed press releases only a few times because if you always embargo your news, its appeal deteriorates over time.
+Press release writing services crearte embargoed press releases only a few times because if you always embargo your news, its appeal deteriorates over time.
 Use an embargo only when you need it.

 An embargo means that the organization that issued the press release doesn’t want the news it contains made public until a certain date.
 Usually, there are marketing reasons for the embargo and its timing.
 It’s a common practice in public relations.

 It means the information (PR release, report, notification, etc.) has been shared with sources, but they are not allowed to make the information public until a specified date and time.

 What does “under embargo” mean in the PR world?